Updated: Dec 26, 2022

 Andreas Iniesta is the third name from FC Barcelona’s legendary squad of the 2010s.
 His inventiveness was a joy to watch.
 Iniesta is considered a Midfield magician.
 He is a two-time Euro winner, a world cup winner and a four-time Champions League winner.
 Iniesta is still in top form at age 38 and has won two more trophies with Vissel Kobe in Japan.

 It would be impossible to compile any list of the greatest players without mentioning the greatest player of all time.
-Argentina’s forward won the majority of his trophies with FC Barcelona, but he had to change his base to Paris to join Paris Saint Germain.
+Argentina’s forward won most of his trophies with FC Barcelona, but he had to change his base to Paris to join Paris Saint Germain.
 He is likely to hold the top spot by the time he retires.
 FC Barcelona’s dominance in the world of football is largely credited to Messi.
-And he has now added two more trophies with Argentina.
+He has now added three more trophies with Argentina.
+Messi moves ever-closer to Dani Alves as he lifted the FIFA World Cup 2022 with Argentina defeating France in the final match.

 1. Dani Alves - 43 Trophies